-As the Passover story is related in response to the four questions, the service in the home is enriched by the feeling of being part of a chain of tradition, by the singing of melodic songs, and by the Passover meal itself.
-Unleavened bread, "matzah," reminds everyone of the haste in which Jews fled to freedom with no time to allow bread to rise.
-Bitter herbs symbolize the bitterness of slavery.
-As the Hagaddah is read, there is a natural empathy that develops for the Jews who were enslaved and for all people who today live without freedom.
+As the Passover story is related in response to the four questions, the service in the home is eniched by the feeling of being part of a chain of tradition, by the state of the Passover meal itself.
+Unleavened bread, the haste in which Jews fled to freedom with no the total to the herbs symbolize the bitterness of slavery.
+As the Hagadala is read these is a natural empathy that develops for the Jews who were enslaved and for all people who today live without freedom.
 Everyone shares in the jubilation of the happy ending where the Jews ultimately gained their freedom and the Seder provides a moving and bonding experience that enhances the lives of all who come together for this special evening.